Skip to content

 • Type: Integer or string

-• Description: Number of threads each test requires
+• Description: Number of threads each test reserves from the pool.

 • Documentation: Heavy tests and threads-required